 I am required by UF regulation to give you the Student Learning Objective (the "SLO") for this class.
-After reading what was written for me, I am even more impressed with me!!!
-And, more seriously, following is the SLO:
+After reading what was written for me, I am even more impressed with .... me, once again!!
+And, again more seriously, following is the SLO: